bobfrank1/bobfrank1.github.io/publications.md

 ### Language Acquisition and Processing

-[R. Thomas McCoy](https://tommccoy1.github.io) , Robert Frank and [Tal Linzen](http://tallinzen.net). to appear.
+[R. Thomas McCoy](https://tommccoy1.github.io) , Robert Frank and [Tal Linzen](http://tallinzen.net).
+2020.
 [Does syntax need to grow on trees?
-Sources of hierarchical inductive bias in sequence-to-sequence networks](https://arxiv.org/abs/2001.03632).
+Sources of hierarchical inductive bias in sequence-to-sequence networks](https://doi.org/10.1162/tacl_a_00304).
 In *Transactions of the Association for Computational Linguistics*.

 [R. Thomas McCoy](https://tommccoy1.github.io) , Robert Frank and [Tal Linzen](http://tallinzen.net).
 2018.
 [Revisiting the poverty of the stimulus: hierarchical generalization without a hierarchical bias in recurrent neural networks](https://arxiv.org/abs/1802.09091).
 In *Proceedings of the 40th Annual Meeting of the Cognitive Science Society*, Madison, WI.